OAndris/movie-app/README.md

 `yarn test-cov` - run unit tests (Jest) and generate coverage report

+`yarn e2e` - run end-to-end tests (Cypress), launching an Electron app or a browser (optionally add `-chrome`, `-firefox`, or `-edge` to the end of the command)

-`yarn e2e` - !!!
-TODO, NOT YET WORKING !!! - run E2E tests (Cypress)
+`yarn e2e-headless` - run end-to-end tests (Cypress) in a headless browser

+`yarn cypress` - open the Cypress app for greater control over the test execution (e.g. time traveling)

 **Security - check for vulnerabilities in dependencies:**